-Actively encourage natural re generation and control invasive species such as Himalayan Honeysuckle and Buddleia.
+Actively encourage natural regeneration with limited control of invasive species such as Himalayan Honeysuckle and Buddleia.

 Define areas of former calcareous grassland and experiment with scrub clearance and control to promote diverse ground flora.
 Establish appropriate cutting regimes for rides and selected glades.